pdmade/pdmade-stack/src/pages/index.md

     content: Staying on top of recent trends allows me to recommend the latest user experience and user interface designs and separate the fads from the functional.
   - title: Server Management
-    content: I help to keep your web servers and domains up-to-date and speedy.
+    content: Keeping your web servers and domains up-to-date and optimized requires frequent maintenance, attention, and know-how.
   - title: Online Advertising
     content: I'll work to optimize your paid search campaigns and online listings for maximum impact.